narrowin/ansible-mikrotik/README.md

 ### Authentication with ssh-key and ansible-vault

 Use ssh-keys for authentication for login on the network devices.

-  * private ssh key used for authentication should be located in `~/.ssh/id_rsa_priv`
+- private ssh key used for authentication should be located e.g. in `~/.ssh/id_rsa` # configure in mikrotik group_vars

-  Use ansible-vault to provide login- and API-credentials.
-  This addition helps in daily operations to keep the credentials i a securere standard place.
+- Use ansible-vault to provide login- and API-credentials.
+This addition helps in daily operations to keep the credentials in a securere standard place.

-  * ansible vault password should be stored in a text file in `playbook-network-switches/.vault.pass`
+- ansible vault password should be stored in a text file in `playbook-network-switches/.vault.pass`
-  * The ansible vault password is stored in the password db with name "playbook-network-switches vault"

 ---